sungsoo-ahn/2025/_posts/2025-04-28-calibrated-mia.md

 ## Conclusion

-The EMNLP 2024 Best Paper promised to solve a significant challenge in membership inference, but it falls short under careful scrutiny.
+The EMNLP 2024 Best Paper sought to address a pressing challenge in membership inference but falls short under careful scrutiny.
 The proposed method fails both in distinguishing members and non-members under rigorous conditions and in avoiding false positives when the data is untrained.
 Furthermore, its reliance on **PatentMIA** exemplifies a larger issue with using temporally shifted benchmarks to claim progress.

-Machine learning research needs to prioritize rigor over hype.
-Awards should reflect this by rewarding robust and reproducible work, rather than methods that exploit well-known flaws in evaluation practices.
+For the field to advance meaningfully, greater emphasis must be placed on rigorous evaluation practices.
+Awards should reflect this by rewarding work with robust and thorough evaluations, rather than methods that (knowingly or otherwise) exploit well-known flaws in evaluation practices.
 Only then can we ensure that the field moves forward in a meaningful way.